khansubhan95/khansubhan95.github.io/_posts/2020-01-10-ports-of-commonly-used-services.md

 ---
 layout: post
-title:  "Ports of Commonly used Services"
+title:  "Commonly Used Service Ports"
 date:   2020-01-10 18:23:00 -0600
-permalink: /commonly-used-ports/
+permalink: /commonly-used-service-ports/
 ---
 Ports of some commonly used services.
 Unless otherwise specified the ports are tcp.